adopted-ember-addons/ember-infinity/README.md

 {{infinity-loader infinityModel=model}}
 ```

-Now, whenever the `infinity-loader` component is in view, it will send an action to the route or to your specific `loadMoreProduct` action.
+Now, whenever the `infinity-loader` component is in view, it will send an action to the route or to your specific `loadMoreProduct` action
 (the one where you initialized the infinityModel) to start loading the next page.

 When the new records are loaded, they will automatically be pushed into the Model array.